Modern home office tech setup with laptop, monitor, ergonomic chair, and organized workspace designed for setting up a home office for remote work

 Once you’re clear about what you do and how you work, every decision that follows becomes simpler, smarter, and more cost-effective.

-Step 2 – Choose the Right Location for Tech Performance
+Step 2: Choose the Right Location for Your Home Office Tech Setup

 When setting up a home office, most people think about aesthetics first — wall color, decor, background, furniture placement.
 But for a home office tech setup, location is about performance, not appearance.